rachelcoonley/Quick-Start-doc-tech-preview/README.md

   * VXLAN: `4789/udp`

 #### To Add a Host from a Cloud Provider:
-1. On the Add Hosts page, select your cloud hosting provider:
+1. On the Add Hosts page, select your cloud provider:
    * Amazon EC2
    * Microsoft Azure
    * DigitalOcean